swcarpentry/board/subcommittees/mentoring/README.md

 ### Instructor-Helper Retreat
 In November 2015, Software Carpentry and Data Carpentry instructors and helpers got together together at sites around the world for a day of sharing skills, trying out new lessons and ideas and discussing all things instructor and helper related.

-To see to schedule for the 2015 retreat, visit: http://swcarpentry.github.io/instructor-retreat-2015/
+To see the schedule for the 2015 retreat, visit: http://swcarpentry.github.io/instructor-retreat-2015/

 ### Archived: Pre- and Post- Workshop Debriefing Session
 Before launching the Instructor Discussion Sessions, we used to host separate pre- and post-workshop debriefing sessions.
 We are grateful to all the hosts and participants who attended these sessions.
 As a group, we posted [25 post-workshop debriefing blogs](http://software-carpentry.org/blog/categories/#debriefing) last year.
 Click [this link]((http://software-carpentry.org/blog/categories/#debriefing) for links to these blogs sorted by date.